cyclus/cyclus.github.com/source/arche/tutorial_py/toolkit.rst

 Buffer Transfer Logic
 ++++++++++++++++++++++++++++++++
-The job of the ``Storage`` archetype developer is to determine and implement the logic related to transfering material between the input and output buffers and the middle inventory buffer.
+The job of the ``Storage`` archetype developer is to determine and implement the logic related to transferring material between the input and output buffers and the middle inventory buffer.
 Two rules govern buffer transfer logic in this model: